exercism/website-copy/tracks/julia/exercises/secret-handshake/mentoring.md

 Samyak's solution, with a nice, simple for loop.

 Declaring `actions` as a const outside of the function avoids allocating it each time.
-Samyak could have declared `actions` within the function as a tuple instead, which would give the same or better performance and avoids defining a top-level constant.
+One could declare `actions` within the function as a tuple instead, which would give the same or better performance and avoids defining a top-level constant.

 ```julia
 const actions = ["wink", "double blink", "close your eyes", "jump"]